-CRUELLA ups the, well, cruelty by letting Thompson go hog-wild with physical abuse on her staff, which the film plays up for laughs instead of horror.
+Cruella ups the cruelty (sorry) by allowing Thompson to go hog-wild with physical abuse on her staff, which the film plays up for laughs instead of horror.
 She tasers maids, nearly blinds waiters, and neither Thompson nor the film can decide just which side of the line they’re on.
 The material isn’t outrageous enough for satire or grounded enough to make a point.
 It just is, and what a waste that is.

 Anything for profit

 Somewhat better are Joel Fry and Jon McCrea as members of Cruella’s gang.
 Fry brings much-needed levity and gravitas to the messy tone, deftly balancing the lighthearted banter and darker tones with ease.
 McCrea is charming as the scenery-chewing Arty, a flamboyant designer who Disney wastes no time packaging and selling for profit — for the seventh time, no less.

-There’s very little CRUELLA doesn’t want to package and sell for a quick dollar.
+There’s very little Cruella doesn’t package and sell for a quick dollar.
 So, like Hot Topic years before, it hordes in on the cultural revolution of those who fought for it and rebrands it before you can say, “there’s something deeply problematic about all this.”

 Between scenes, Cruella goes from murderous wraith to working-class hero, almost as if Disney didn’t want to pick a portrayal that could potentially offend.
 Even the big fashion fight that takes up most of the runtime is limp.
 The film expects us to root for Cruella and her faux-punk-rock aesthetic, but it’s like watching two corporations fight amongst each other.
 None of this fashion represents reality, and certainly not minorities of any kind.
 Cruella isn’t an outcast, even as the film pretends as if her black and white hair somehow makes her one.
 Everyone, in the end, is wealthy, lily-white, and powerful.

 Cynical and mean

-Throw in the casual uses of derogatory terms for mental illness and casting one of the only black characters in the story as a literal narrative device to amplify white voices (in 1970s London!), and CRUELLA reeks of ill-advised choices.
+On top of that, it throws in casual uses of derogatory terms for mental illness and POC characters serving as a literal narrative device to amplify white voices (in 1970s London!).
+Cruella reeks of ill-advised choices.
 Everything is sterile and manufactured, despite the film often reaching for the DC comics style grit.

 Not worth the time